doraadong/TraSig/README.md

 To run TraSig, we need to have 4 input files.
 Here is a [tutorial](tutorials/Prepare_input_from_dynverse_ti_methods.ipynb), showing how to prepare these files from the inference results of any trajectory inference method implemented in [dynverse](https://dynverse.org/).

 # Credits
 The software is an implementation of the method TraSig, jointly developed by Dora Li, [Jun Ding](https://github.com/phoenixding) and Ziv Bar-Joseph from [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).
+Jeremy J. Velazquez, Joshua Hislop and Mo R. Ebrahimkhani from University of Pittsburgh also provided valueble insights for the method development.

 # Contacts
 * dongshul at andrew.cmu.edu